SocialGouv/archifiltre-docs/docs/README.md

 We use GitHub services to handle :
 - Continuous integration/Continuous deployment
 - Builds and releases
-- Issues and pull requests for external contrubutions
+- Issues and pull requests for external contributions
 - A wiki for documentation
 - The "Project" feature for a roadmap
 - Security features like CodeQL and dependabot